 Mass is sung after Terce.
 The Gloria and Creed are sung.
 In private Masses the second collect is of SS Alexander etc. The Creed is sung and the preface is that of the Holy Cross.

 At second Vespers all is sung as at first Vespers except the antiphon on the Magnificat which is proper to second Vespers.
-After the collect of the feast a commemoration is sung of the following feast of St. Monica.
+After the collect of the feast a commemoration is sung of the second Sunday after Pascha and of St. Monica.
 At Compline the Dominical preces are omitted.

 In the in 'liturgical books of 1962' the feast of the Invention of the Holy Cross has been abolished as its observance in the West only dated to the seventh century (it appears on May 3rd in Martyrologium Hieronymianum.
-Today becomes a ferial day with a commemoration of SS Alexander etc at Lauds and low Mass.
+Today becomes a IV class celebration of the BVM on Saturdays with with a commemoration of SS Alexander etc at Lauds and low Mass.
 The Paschaltide Doxology (and tone) is not sung at the Horae Minores.
-In sung Masses there is one collect.
-Vespers are of the ferial day without a commemoration of St. Monica.
-In contrast even Cranmer's Book of Common Prayer preserved the feast of the Invention of the Holy Cross in the Kalendar.
+In sung Masses there is only one collect.
+Vespers are of the Sunday without a commemoration of St. Monica.

 Art: A ninth century MS illustration of the Invention of the Holy Cross by St. Helena from Wikipedia.